louis-frayser/Ann-and-Percy/README.md

 Wed 18 Mar 2020 11:32:34 PM PDT
 I coded the perceptron (percy) in Octave.
 Octave was such a joy (no pun).
 Everything was built-in and the syntax was natural.
 No need to add print statements, just leave off the simicolons and expressins automatically print.

+Julia was disapointint.
+Not as simple as Octave when it came to using matrix operations.
+Matrix M => Exp^M required writing the function (because square matrices).
+1 - M also was a problem It in general made me research and use alternate method for matrix operations.
+It's strict--maybe that' a good thing.
+Performace was slow about 5-1/2 times as long to run as Haskell, Python (still way faster than Racket.)

 # References #